 Should I choose to have a formal eye examination by my optician?

 It is important to remember that online eye tests should not replace formal eye examinations by professional

 opticians.
 Consult your optician whatever the results of your online test.
 This is because online tests tell you

 nothing about whether you require contact lenses or glasses.
 Person to person examinations can also allow

 detect the signs of eye diseases and other conditions such as diabetes, strokes, MS and high blood pressure.

 Generally, the NHS advises that anyone aged between 16 and 70 should see their optician once

 every couple of years.
 But for those aged under 16 or over 70, annual visits should be arranged.
 Check to see

-whether your eye test is covered for free by the NHS.
+whether you can get a free eye test on the NHS, or via high street opticians.
 For others, the cost will be around £20.
 If you live in Ireland the standard cost for an eye test is around €32.